 “It is, surely, our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth.” – Sir David Attenborough

-“Our loyalties are to the species and to the planet.
+“Our loyalties are to the species and the planet.
+We speak for Earth.
 Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring.” – Carl Sagan

 “The significance of our lives and our fragile planet is then determined only by our own wisdom and courage.
 We are the custodians of life’s meaning.
 We long for a Parent to care for us, to forgive us our errors, to save us from our childish mistakes.
 But knowledge is preferable to ignorance.
 Better by far to embrace the hard truth than a reassuring fable.
 If we crave some cosmic purpose, then let us find ourselves a worthy goal.” – Carl Sagan

-As a child, I would spend hours studying a single chapter of the Bible.
-Every verse had many layers of meaning that was to be extracted by prayer, meditation and careful examination.
-The goal was to know God, to connect with my Creator through truths powerful enough to change the world.
-And like religion, my message is one of purpose and hope.
-Like faith, my philosophy is about finding God—but not through a book or a prayer.
-Rather, I discovered the nature of my Creator through the nature of his creation.
-In searching the mind of man, I found the mind of God.
-If we crave eternal relevance, if we want a cosmic purpose, then this we must assume: we are God becoming self-aware.
+When I read the Bible as a child, every verse had many layers of meaning that was to be extracted by prayer, meditation and careful examination.
+The goal was to know God, to discover and connect with my Creator through the truths imparted through scripture.
+And, similar to religion, this philosophy is also about finding God, but not through a book or a prayer.
+Rather, the nature of a Creator might be reflected in the nature of its creation.
+And in searching the mind of man, perhaps we can glimpse the mind of God.
+In doing so, we might realize that our search for eternal relevance, our craving for a higher calling, our sense of self-importance, all of these are validated by one assumption: we, the created, have become the Creator.
+We are God becoming self-aware.